-If your idea of vegetable gardening only involves a spring flurry and summer bounty, it’s time to explore the rewarding world of fall gardening.
+If your idea of vegetable gardening only involves a spring flurry and summer bounty, it’s time to explore the rewarding world of fall gardening and what to plant for success.
 Just imagine: sowing seeds when the soil is plenty warm for high germination rates; maturing crops after the first frost has knocked back pest populations; gathering fresh vegetables for your table well into the fall and even winter.

 Fall gardening can be easier and lower-stress than spring and summer growing.
 Plus, lots of crops that wither in summer’s heat will thrive and even grow sweeter as temperatures dip down toward freezing.
 With good planning, appropriate timing, and a taste for greens of all kinds, your fall gardening experience is bound to be abundant and delicious.